JJLaRocha/JJLaRocha/Projects/Data Jobs Analysis/README.md

 ## Prepare Phase

 ### Data Source
 In this project I used data from two different datasets.
-Both of them are open source and were downloaded from [Kaggle](www.kaggle.com)
+Both of them are open source and were downloaded from [Kaggle](https://www.kaggle.com/).
+The Datasets used were the [Data Science Jobs Analysis](https://www.kaggle.com/datasets/niyalthakkar/data-science-jobs-analysis) and the [Data Analytics Job Survey](https://www.kaggle.com/datasets/yaruunknownu/job-survey).

+### Data Cleaning and Transformation